For biotech startups, finding funding is one of the earliest challenges they will face.

 Unconventional funding sources include:

-🔬 Read more about each of the Unconventional Funding Sources for Biotech and Medtech Startups.
+🔬 Read more about the Unconventional Funding Sources for Biotech and Medtech Startups.

 Each of these sources requires a different approach and has unique pros and cons associated with it.
 Startups should look at these options alongside federal grants and VCs in order to maximize their funding potential.